Bohemond IV of Antioch: Conflicts

 In 1219, a group of Antiochene noblemen rose up against Raymond-Roupen who had lost Leo of Cilicia's support.
 Their leader, William Farabel, urged Bohemond to come to Antioch.
 Raymond-Roupen sought refuge in the citadel, but he was forced to leave Antioch.
 He entrusted the citadel to the Hospitallers.
 Bohemond hurried to Antioch and seized the principality.
 The Hospitallers abandoned the citadel without resistance.

 Before long, Bohemond granted Jabala (which was still to be conquered) to the Templars although Raymond-Roupen had promised the town to the Hospitallers.
 The papal legate, Cardinal Pelagius, brokered an agreement between the military orders, dividing the town between them.
 However, Bohemond remained hostile to the Hospitallers.
 After he confiscated their property in Antioch, Pelagius excommunicated him.

-Constantine of Baberon, the regent for Isabella of Cilicia, offered her hand to Bohemond's son, Philip, because he needed Bohemond's assistance against Kayqubad I, Sultan of Rum.
+Constantine of Baberon, the regent for Queen Isabella of Cilicia, offered her hand to Bohemond's son, Philip, because he needed Bohemond's assistance against Kayqubad I, Sultan of Rum.
 Bohemond accepted the offer and his son married Isabella in June 1222.
 Bohemond and Philip repelled a Seldjuq attack against Cilicia.
 Philip's blatant favoritism towards his Frankish retainers enabled Constantine of Baberon to hatch a plot against him.
 Philip and his supporters were captured and imprisoned at the end of 1224.
 Bohemond tried to ensure his son's liberation through negotiations.
 He appealed to Pope Honorius III, but the pope confirmed his excommunication and forbade the Templars to assist him.
 Bohemond persuaded Kayqubad I to invade Cilicia.
 Although Bohemond's son had already been poisoned, Constantine of Baberon promised that Philip would be released if Bohemond come to Cilicia.
 Shortly after Bohemond's departure, Shihab ad-Din Toghrul, atabeg of Aleppo, broke into the Principality of Antioch.
 After learning of his son's death and Toghrul's invasion, Bohemond hurried back.